NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 This stage involves creating a database of text chunks from a corpus such as Wikipedia to be used for retrievals.
 The chunks are non-overlapping and extracted from the original GPT token dataset, with each chunk traditionally being 64 tokens in length.
 The database is stored as a 2-D array and is not a relational database.

-The main output of this stage are:
+The main output of this stage is:

 * ``/db/merged/train.hdf5``: the database containing all processed and chunked text.
 * ``/db/merged/sampled.hdf5``: the database containing a small portion of all chunks, only used for training the index in the next stage.